codewith-salman/Doe-Portfolio/README.md

 - Minimal and modern UI design
 - Hero section with personal introduction
 - Projects, skills, and experience showcase
 - Smooth scrolling and hover effects
-- Elegant typography and spacing
 - Easy customization for any individual

 ---